neuralmagic/sparseml/examples/pytorch_sparse_quantized_transfer_learning/README.md

 # PyTorch Sparse-Quantized Transfer Learning with SparseML

 [Pruning](https://neuralmagic.com/blog/pruning-overview/) and
-[quantization](https://arxiv.org/abs/1609.07061) are well established methods for accelerating neural networks.
-Individually, both methods yield significant speedups for CPU inference (a theoretical maximum of 4x for INT8 quantization) and can make CPU deployments an attractive option for real time model inference.
+[quantization](https://arxiv.org/abs/1609.07061) are well-established methods for accelerating neural networks.
+Individually, both methods yield significant speedups for CPU inference (a theoretical maximum of 4x for INT8 quantization) and can make CPU deployments an attractive option for real-time model inference.

 Sparse-quantized models leverage both techniques and can achieve speedups upwards of 6-7x when using the [DeepSparse Engine](https://github.com/neuralmagic/deepsparse) with